 1/2 red onion, finely sliced

-2. Heat a 20cm ovenproof frying pan.
-Add the chorizo slices, potato cubes and red onion.
+1. Heat a 20cm ovenproof frying pan.
+Add the butter, and once it's foaming add the chorizo slices, potato cubes and red onion.
+Toss them around, so as they all become coated with the butter.
+Fry for about 10 minutes, occasionally stirring.

-6. Cut into six and remove from the pan.
-Allow to fully cool before packing away for lunch.
+5. Cut into six and remove from the pan.
+Eat straight away, with a green salad, or allow to fully cool before packing away for lunch.

 Photos & styling by Nessa Robins.